-- 29. The transfer scam prevention provision within the Pension Scheme Act 2021 builds on the already existing requirement for Pension Funds to carry out due diligence in relation to a transfer request. - 30.
+- 23. The transfer scam prevention provision within the Pension Scheme Act 2021 builds on the already existing requirement for Pension Funds to carry out due diligence in relation to a transfer request. - 24.
 An additional set of due diligence checks will be required to be undertaken by Pension Administration with transfers to be divided into four categories based on risk.
-For transfer to occupational pension schemes, Funds will need to confirm the members has demonstrated an employment link with the scheme before the transfer takes place. - 31.
-Those wishing to transfer to a qualifying recognised overseas pension scheme (QROPS) will need to prove an employment link or demonstrate residency in the same financial jurisdiction as that of the scheme to which they wish to transfer. - 32.
+For transfer to

+- occupational pension schemes, Funds will need to confirm the member has demonstrated an employment link with the scheme before the transfer takes place. - 25.
+Those wishing to transfer to a qualifying recognised overseas pension scheme (QROPS) will need to prove an employment link or demonstrate residency in the same financial jurisdiction as that of the scheme to which they wish to transfer. - 26.
 All other schemes will be subject to a flag regime.
-Members will have to show they have taken guidance over the transfer in amber flag circumstances. - 33.
-In order for the Nottinghamshire Pension Fund to ensure that it is able to implement the Regulations changes in respect of "Transfer Scam Prevention" in accordance with the Pensions Scheme Act 2021 and its obligations to protect its members from pension scams as detailed within the report, together with the delivery of the pension scam action plan at appendix 1 additional Technical and Regulations Office will be required. - 34.
-This additional capacity within the Pension Technical and Regulations Team will ensure that the Nottinghamshire Pension Administration Team has sufficient resource - a.
-To fulfil its requirements to the Pension Regulators pledge to combat pension scams - b.
+Members will have to show they have taken guidance over the transfer in amber flag circumstances. - 27.
+In order for the Nottinghamshire Pension Fund to ensure that it is able to implement the Regulations changes in respect of "Transfer Scam Prevention" in accordance with the Pensions Scheme Act 2021 and its obligations to protect its members from pension scams as detailed within the report, together with the delivery of the pension scam action plan at Appendix 1 an additional Technical and Regulations Officer will be required. - 28.
+This additional capacity within the Pension Technical and Regulations Team will ensure that the Nottinghamshire Pension Administration Team has sufficient resource: - a.
+To fulfil its requirements to the Pension Regulators pledge to combat pension scams. - b.
 Ensure that all due diligence checks are completed for all transfers.
-Enabling the production of transfer quotes and estimates to be undertaken by Pension Administration Team and all due diligence checks to be undertaken by the Technical and Regulations Team. - 35.
-Funding approval is sought from Pension Committee for an additional 1 FTE Technical and Regulation Officer post at a Grade 5 up to £36,169 per annum including oncosts. - 36.
-Following funding approval, it is proposed to seek consent from Personnel Committee to the establishment of the additional 1 FTE Technical and Regulations Officer.
+Enabling the production of transfer quotes and estimates to be undertaken by Pension Administration Team and all due diligence checks to be undertaken by the Technical and Regulations Team. - 29.
+Following funding approval from Pension Committee, approval is now sought from Personnel Committee to the establishment of an additional 1 FTE Technical and Regulation Officer post at a Grade 5 up to £36,169 per annum including oncosts.